t-Soft Update of Target Network for Deep Reinforcement Learning: Introduction

 As pointed out in the literature~\citep{ilboudo2020tadam}, this problem comes from the exponential moving average (EMA), which can be regarded as the update rule of the mean of a normal distribution with a fixed number of samples.
 Therefore, based on that literature, this paper proposes a new update rule of the target network, named ``t-soft'' update.
-It is inspired by the student-t distribution, which is well known to be a distribution robust to outliers~\citep{tipping2005variational,shah2014student,kobayashi2019student}.
-The EMA in the soft update is replaced with a moving average derived from the mean of the student-t distribution.
+It is inspired by student-t distribution, which is a well-known distribution robust to outliers~\citep{tipping2005variational,shah2014student,kobayashi2019student}.
+The EMA in the soft update is replaced with a moving average derived from the location parameter of the student-t distribution.
 In addition, its computation and memory costs are minimized as much as possible by assuming a simple stochastic model while keeping the performance of the t-soft update.
+Note that the properties of the student-t distribution are still inherited even with such a approximated implementation.

 We verify the superiority of the t-soft update through four kinds of dynamical simulations for DRL.
-In three of four benchmarks, the t-soft update outperforms the conventional soft update and the case without the target network.
-Even in the remaining one benchmark, the t-soft update succeeds in mitigating the slow down of the learning speed in comparison with the conventional soft update.
+Here, PyBullet robotics simulations~\cite{coumans2016pybullet,brockman2016openai} are employed as benchmarks, and an online actor-critic algorithm with DNNs is combined with the proposed and conventional update rules of target network.
+The simulation results verify that the t-soft update outperforms the conventional methods in terms of the obtained return and/or its variance.
+In addition, the training process by the t-soft update is analyzed to confirm that the t-soft update is globally consistent with the standard soft update, and the update rates are locally adjusted for acceleration or suppression.

+The remainder of this paper is organized as follows.
+Section~\ref{sec:preliminary} introduces the basics for DRL with the target network.
+Section~\ref{sec:proposal} proposes the t-soft update and its practical implementation so that it inherits the properties of the student-t distribution.
+Section~\ref{sec:simulation} evaluates the improvement of learning performance by the t-soft update compared to the conventional methods.
+Section~\ref{sec:conclusion} concludes this paper with a summary and future work.